-Amy Sherman is the President of the Northwest Douglas County Economic Development Corporation.
+Amy Sherman (Douglas County) is the President & CEO of Economic Literacy Colorado.
 She currently serves as Secretary of the Board to the Chamber of Commerce Highlands Ranch and is the Chair of the Douglas County Business Alliance.
 Amy was one of Denver Business Journal’s 40 Under 40 winners in 2012, Economic Development Rookie of the Year in 2013, and Denver Business Journal’s Top Women in Energy in 2015.
 Amy is a Douglas County native and lives in Roxborough with her husband, Steve, and boy/girl twins.

 Andrea Calhoon (Phillips County) is the Chief of Compliance at Centennial Mental Health.
 She is a former healthcare financial executive in the eastern plains region and is an intermittent adjunct business instructor for Morgan Community College.
 She focuses her volunteer service as a volunteer EMT, a Victim’s Advocate and a Hospice Friend.
 Andrea has a BS in Finance from the University of Wyoming and an MS in Organizational Management from Chadron State College.

 Christine and her husband, Dana live in Arvada, CO, a community she has called home nearly all her life.
 They have four grown children and four grandchildren.
 Community involvement has always been a cornerstone for her, and she lives to serve her community however she can, from political involvement to various volunteer roles at the Arvada Chamber of Commerce.

 Tammi has a B.S. in Actuarial Science from Drake University and a J.D. from University of Texas.
 She is a 2008 graduate of the Leadership Program of the Rockies and serves on their advisory council.
 Originally from Iowa, she lived in Texas and California before ‘finding’ Colorado.